facebook/react-native-website/docs/text.md

 ### `onResponderTerminationRequest`

-Some other `View` wants to become responder and is asking this `View` to release its responder.
+Some other `View` wants to become a responder and is asking this `View` to release its responder.
 Returning `true` allows its release.

 | Type                                  |
 | ------------------------------------- |